This is general advice only and does not take into account your individual circumstances.

 Summary: Is Key Person Insurance Right for Your Business?

-Has individuals whose death or disability would cause significant financial harm
+Has individuals whose death or disability would cause material financial impact

 Relies on specific people for major client relationships or revenue